Edi Martini: Teuta Durrës

 On 9 June 2010, Martini become the new coach of fellow Albanian Superliga side Teuta Durrës, signing a contract until the end of the season, taking the duty over Ylli Shehu.
 During the season, Teuta Durrës struggled to find results and finished league in 7th place, tied with Kastrioti Krujë and Shkumbini Peqin with 42 points.
 In 2010–11 Albanian Cup, Teuta didn't go more than the second round, where they were eliminated by Skënderbeu Korçë 2–0 on aggregate.
 Following the end of the season, Martini left the team after the club's president Edmond Hasanbelli decided not to extend his contract for the next season.

 Luftëtari Gjirokastër

 On 30 October 2012, Martini was appointed as head coach at Luftëtari Gjirokastër.

+Trepça

+On 16 February 2025, Martini was appointed as the head coach of Trepça.